cloudfoundry-incubator/kubecf/doc/multi-cluster.md

 # Multi-cluster

-While building a multi-cluster kubecf, configuring a worker cluster requires many informations and credentials from the control plane cluster.
+When building a multi-cluster kubecf, configuring a worker cluster requires many informations and credentials from the control plane cluster.
 It's not an easy work to collect all the requires values manually.
 The script `generate-minions-values.sh` will look at the control plane and generate a values yaml to help with configuring a worker cluster.

 The usage of generate-minions-values.sh:
 ```